opiy-org/asterisk-ari-php/README.md

     $ariWebSocketClient->start();

 You can find a detailed example with more options in the `example` directory.

 ## Debug logs

 To debug your ARI communication, this client library ships with a simple debug log switch.
 Simply en-/disable it as an option in the REST/web socket client settings object.

-The logs will appear on STDOUT.
+Error logs will write to STDERR.
+All other logs will write to STDOUT.

 ## Error handler

 As described in `example/my_example_stasis_app_worker.php`, you can add a custom error handler to your application.
 This is a layer between the logic in your Stasis application (`e.g. example/MyExampleStasisApp`) and the PHP process error handler,